-You will be eligible under our recently adopted Change In Control and Severance Policy, Plan, which provides certain benefits upon separation of your employment without cause, for good reason, and under other circumstances.
+You will be eligible under our recently adopted Severance Plan, which provides certain benefits upon separation of your employment without cause, for good reason, and under other circumstances.
 This information will be provided to you in a separate document.
 The position offered to you hereby is at the Executive Vice President level for purposes of benefits under the Severance Plan.

-8.9.
-EWC Policies.
+9. EWC Policies.
 You will be required to comply with all applicable EWC rules, policies and procedures, as may be set forth in our employment handbooks, policies and procedures made available to you from time to time.
 Copies of our employment handbooks and these other policies and procedures will be provided separately on or around your start date and are also available upon request.
 In addition, your employment is contingent upon your execution of our current Confidentiality, Non-Interference and Proprietary Rights Agreement.

-9.10.
-No Other Agreements.
+10. No Other Agreements.
 This offer letter is not meant to constitute a contract of employment for a specific duration or term, it merely sets forth the initial terms of your employment and compensation with us which may change over time, and supersedes any prior representations or agreements, whether written or oral.

-10.11.
-Conditions of Employment.
-In addition to the execution of our current Confidentiality, Non-Interference and Proprietary Rights Agreement, please understand that this offer of employment is specifically also contingent upon (i) verification of your employment eligibility to work in the United States and (ii) completion of a background check and credit check.
+11. Conditions of Employment.
+In addition to the execution of our current Confidentiality, Non-Interference and Proprietary Rights Agreement, please understand that this offer of employment is specifically also contingent upon verification of your employment eligibility to work in the United States.
 Our Talent team will provide you with a copy of the "Lists of Acceptable Documents" for the USCIS Form I-9.
 Please make sure to bring appropriate documentation when you arrive on your first day.
-The Talent team will contact you separately about our requirements to conduct a background check and credit check and will provide you with all required notices and authorization forms.

 Upon your acceptance, subject to the completion of our pre-employment screening requirements, as applicable, we will confirm your actual start date.
-If you wish to accept this offer of employment, please sign below and return this offer letter to the Talent team by e-mail at aura.debiase@myewc.com.
-Unless otherwise withdrawn, this offer is open for you to accept until March 6, 2023 May 19, 2023, at which time it will be deemed to be withdrawn.
+If you wish to accept this offer of employment, please sign below and return this offer letter to the Talent team by e-mail at [aura.debiase@myewc.com](mailto:aura.debiase@myewc.com).
+Unless otherwise withdrawn, this offer is open for you to accept until May 19, 2023, at which time it will be deemed to be withdrawn.
 If you have any questions about the above details, please don't hesitate to call me.